machine-learning-apps/self-hosted-k8s-runner/README.md

 ```
 ___

-##  3. <a name='DeployYourSelfHostedRunner'></a>Deploy Your Self Hosted Runner

-We will use a namespace called `actions` throughout this tutorial.
-If you don't have this namespace, you can create it with `kubectl create namespace actions`.

-You only need to do this once and not for each self-hosted runner you create.

-###  3.1. <a name='CreateAGitHubPersonalAccessToken'></a>Create A GitHub Personal Access Token

-**Note: you should only have to do this once.
-You should use a service account, not a personal account as this will be used to register your runner with your repositories.**

-Create a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-From the [documentation](https://developer.github.com/v3/actions/self_hosted_runners/), "Access tokens require repo scope for private repos and public_repo scope for public repos".

-###  3.2. <a name='Installenvsubst'></a>Install `envsubst`
+##  3. <a name='Installenvsubst'></a>Install `envsubst`

-You will need a cli tool called `envsubst` for this step.
-You can [install envsubst](https://command-not-found.com/envsubst):
+You will need a cli tool called `envsubst`.
+You can [install envsubst](https://command-not-found.com/envsubst) like this:

 - on mac: `brew install gettext`
 - on ubuntu: `apt-get install gettext-base`

+##  4. <a name='SetupYourK8sClusterForActions'></a>Setup Your K8s Cluster For Actions

+We will use a namespace called `actions` throughout this tutorial.
+If you don't have this namespace, you can create it with `kubectl create namespace actions`. **Note: you only need to do this once per cluster**

+1. Create a namespace called `actions` if it does not exist.
+You can list your available namespaces with `kubectl get namespaces`.
+You can create this namespace with `kubectl create namespace actions`.

+2. Create a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+From the [documentation](https://developer.github.com/v3/actions/self_hosted_runners/), "Access tokens require repo scope for private repos and public_repo scope for public repos".  **Note: you should only have to do this once per cluster.
+You should use a service account, not a personal account as this will be used to register your runner with your repositories.**  Store your PAT in an enviornment variable named `ACTIONS_PAT`.
+You can do this in the terminal like so:

+    > export ACTIONS_PAT={YOUR_PAT}

+3. Apply these secrets to your K8s cluster, along with role bindings to the `actions` namespace:

+    > envsubst "\$ACTIONS_PAT" < k8s_setup/authorize.yml | kubectl -n actions apply -f -

+##  5. <a name='DeployASelfHostedRunner'></a>Deploy A Self Hosted Runner

-###  3.3. <a name='SetEnvironmentVariables'></a>Set Environment Variables
+###  5.1. <a name='SetEnvironmentVariables'></a>Set Environment Variables

+You must set the below variables before deploying your self-hosted Actions runner:

-#### Required Varaibles
+####  5.1.1. <a name='RequiredVaraibles'></a>Required Varaibles
-- `ACTIONS_PAT`:
-  - this is the personal access token with public and private repo scope.

 - `ACTIONS_GITHUB_REPO`:
   - this is the GitHub repository in the form of orginization/repository.
 For example, a valid value is `github/semantic` which refers to [this repo](https://github.com/github/semantic).

-#### Optional Variables
+####  5.1.2. <a name='OptionalVariables'></a>Optional Variables
 - `ACTIONS_IMAGE_NAME`: (optional)
   - the Docker Image that references the location of the image of your self-hosted runner.
 If this is a private repository, your k8s cluster must have the ability to pull from this registry.
 Furthermore, if your private registry requires a login, you may have to modify [deployment.yml](./deployment.yml) to include an [ImagePullSecret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/), which is outside the scope of this tutorial.
 If no value is specified, this defaults to `github/k8s-actions-runner:latest`
 - `ACTIONS_DEPLOY_NAME`: (optional)